-A quality VPN provider needs to show it's active, has real technical expertise and is always working to improve the service.
+The best VPN providers need to show they're active, have real technical expertise and are always working to improve the service.
 The key word there is ‘show’ – we don't want to read empty claims on the website, but instead see real evidence that this is an active company which knows what it's doing.

 This starts with the provider's public face.
 Social media, blogs and news pages should always be kept up-to-date.
 Not just with pointless filler, either, like repeated discount offers or retweets of other sites.
 Give us useful content, maybe expanding on a support issue, pointing users at a relevant new open source tool, or anything else that shows you understand what we need.

-Paying for a VPN normally forces you to choose from a couple of options: either you go for an overpriced monthly plan, or to get the best price you're forced to buy a full year's service upfront.
-These aren't exactly flexible options, and neither will appeal to light VPN users (and that's a huge audience.)
+Paying for a VPN normally forces you to choose from a few standard options: either you go for an overpriced monthly plan, or to get the best price you spend a chunk of cash on plans covering one, two, three or more years.
+These aren't exactly flexible options, and they're unlikely to appeal to light VPN users (and that's a huge audience.)

 7. Accept Bitcoin